-- A deduction of \$480 is taken for each dependent. - Dependent is defined as any family member other than the head, spouse, or co-head who is under the age of 18 or who is 18 or older and is a person with disabilities or a full-time student.
-Foster children, foster adults, and live-in aides are never considered dependents.
+- A deduction of \$480 is taken for each qualifying dependent. - The amount of the deduction is currently \$480.
+Upon implementation of HOTMA and subject to applicable HUD guidance, this amount will be adjusted annually by HUD in accordance with Consumer Price Index (CPI) for Urban Wage Earners and Clerical Workers, rounded to the next lowest multiple of \$25. - A dependent is defined as any family member other than the head, spouse, or co-head who is under the age of 18 or who is 18 or older and is a person with disabilities or a full-time student. - Foster children, foster adults, and live-in aides are never considered dependents.

-There is no dependent deduction for families in the Treatment group
+There is no dependent deduction for families in the Treatment group.

-M. Elderly/Disabled Family Deduction
+L, K. \\\\\Elderly/Disabled Family Deduction